operaton/operaton-keycloak/CONTRIBUTING.md

 1. [Fork][fork] and clone the repository.
 1. Carefully study the [README.md](https://github.com/operaton/operaton-keycloak#readme)
-1. Setup a local Keycloak Server for your unit tests - see README.md -> [Unit testing the plugin](https://github.com/operaton/operaton-keycloak#unit-testing-the-plugin)
+1. Set up a local Keycloak Server for your unit tests - see README.md -> [Unit testing the plugin](https://github.com/operaton/operaton-keycloak#unit-testing-the-plugin)
 1. Run maven: `mvn clean install`.
 1. Make sure the unit tests have passed on your machine.
 1. Create a new branch: `git checkout -b my-branch-name`.